scrapy/scrapy/docs/intro/tutorial.rst

 pagination.

-Another common pattern is to build an item with data from more than one page, using a `trick to pass additional data to the callbacks
+Another common pattern is to build an item with data from more than one page, using a :ref:`trick to pass additional data to the callbacks
-<topics-request-response-ref-request-callback-arguments>`_.
+<topics-request-response-ref-request-callback-arguments>`.

 .. note::